Psychology and Social Work Field Placement Training Manual

 Supervision and Training Strategies:

-Trainees are requested to come to CAPS prior to the beginning of the fall semester for orientation.
+Trainees from UNC programs are requested to come to CAPS prior to the beginning of the fall semester for orientation.
 Orientation typically lasts 3 full days, and is held the week before and/or week of the first day of classes in August.
 Orientation provides an overview of services offered by CAPS and introduces the skills required to perform these services.
 Some activities are also designed to help trainees get to know the agency and staff and to become familiar with resources on campus.
+Smith School for Social Work trainees start on or around the first day of classes at UNC as their academic schedule allows.

 CAPS values our training program, and supervisors are able to set aside time to provide regular supervision for all trainees.
 In addition to regularly scheduled supervision, we have an open door policy and encourage trainees to consult widely with all staff members.
 Supervisors are assigned based on trainee interest areas and goals, as well as staff availability.
 Individual supervision varies per program as follows: